 If the division between prominent countries grows, said extreme political leaders will likely make decisions for themselves rather than those that positively impact their allies or the global economy.
 Looking at 2023, all the risk indicators of potential geopolitical disruption exist.
 The question is do companies see the signs, and are they equipped to proactively act and avoid a substantial negative event where companies are forced to abandon Russian operations with little notice or planning?

 3.)
 Business swap annual scenario planning for real-time risk monitoring

-We saw the repercussions of once-a-year scenario planning these past few years as sudden world events caused catastrophic business disruptions in the blink of an eye, from war to natural disasters and everything in between.
+We saw the repercussions of once-a-year scenario planning these past few years as sudden world events caused catastrophic business disruptions in the blink of an eye, from to and everything in between.
 Even quarterly and monthly updates left businesses blind to the risk events that spread like wildfire, yet leaders ignored the need for real-time data and action.

 Extreme marketplace volatility puts immense pressure on supply chains and can disrupt normal operations on a dime.
 This new reality makes annual scenario planning nearly useless and presents an urgent opportunity to reevaluate and change risk monitoring practices.

 This year, expect to see a major shift in the mindset on how boards and the C-suite approach risk monitoring and management.
 Leaders will prioritize real-time data for proactive risk mitigation instead of relying on stale point-in-time assessments and invest in more technology, insights and automation to defend their businesses.
 One of the subtle but important changes will be prioritizing risk monitoring data that not only shows what’s happening but can connect to and trigger actions and automated workflows that counter said risks.

 While there is always uncertainty heading into the new year, the past few years have taught us a lot about the necessary best practices and steps companies need to take to be resilient.